abain-io/Project2/README.md

 # Project2

-Our web application provides a central area for most of what we need to manage the job hunt.
-It is not a job search tool.
+Our web application provides a central area for most of what we need to manage the job hunt process.
+_It is not a job search tool._

 It is a Database for Companies, Contacts, Job Opportunities, Activities We wanted to take advantage of relational aspect of mySQL: